dasovm/olga/input.md

 #Olga Input
 1. A machine learning algorithm that gives stock predictions based on stock indicators.
-2. The algortihm will learn based of how well it predicted the result and adjust it's measures.
+2. The algorithm will learn based of how well it predicted the result and adjust it's measures.
 3. Will use .CSV files to recognize patterns and to remember a stock history
 4. Interesting imports:
 	* yahoo-finance